Porn star Stormy Daniels described affair with Donald Trump in 2011 magazine interview

 "When I met Donald Trump, he was gracious, professional and a complete gentleman to me and EVERYONE in my presence," reads the letter, which begins "TO WHOM IT MAY CONCERN."

-On Tuesday, Daniels’ friend and fellow adult-film actress Alana Evans told TODAY’s Megyn Kelly that Trump invited her to join them for a “party” in his Lake Tahoe hotel room.
+On Tuesday, Daniels’ friend and fellow adult-film actress Alana Evans told Megyn Kelly of NBC's "Today" that Trump invited her to join them for a “party” in his Lake Tahoe hotel room.
 She declined but said she had an inkling of the kind of party Trump and Daniels had in mind.

 Evans said she called Daniels the next morning and got the scoop.